good-loop/doc/pages/policy/buying-policy.md

 This does not include Hong Kong (where the international trade may be providing some deterrent against repression).

-Note: Work with Tik-tok may be excluded (more research & consideration wanted, but Wikipedia on the company isn’t encouraging: "The company has an internal committee of the Chinese Communist Party as well as strategic partnerships with the Ministry of Public Security and Chinese Communist Party-supported ventures in Beijing and Shanghai...
+Note: Work with Tik-tok may be excluded (more research & consideration wanted, but Wikipedia on the company isn't encouraging: "The company has an internal committee of the Chinese Communist Party as well as strategic partnerships with the Ministry of Public Security and Chinese Communist Party-supported ventures in Beijing and Shanghai...
 It has garnered public attention over allegations that it worked with the Chinese Communist Party to censor and surveil content pertaining to Xinjiang re-education camps and other topics the Party deemed controversial").

 (policy agreed by the Leadership Team, Sept 2020)